sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 - `"proxyQueryParams": "true"`: allows dynamic query parameter inclusion for the Consumer (Parameterization)

 {% hint style="info" %} As parameterization is optional, these settings do not need to be set to "true" if the datasource API doesn't support it, then either don't add them at all or set them to "false". {% endhint %}

+After adding the asset, the asset only needs to be linked in a Contract Definition/Data Offer along with Policies in order to make it available for potential Consumers to consume.

 ### Consuming Data